sturob/faqueue/README.md

 Inside the callback, *this* is the current queue item.

-faqueue detects if the _each callback_ receives a parameter, this parameter is a function that should be called to indicate processing is complete.
+If the function passed to _each_ takes a parameter, then that parameter will itself should be called (it is a function) once processing is complete.

     faqueue().each( function(done){
       setTimeout(function(){